home-assistant/home-assistant.io/source/_integrations/device_tracker.mqtt.markdown

   required: false
   type: string
 state_topic:
-  description: The MQTT topic subscribed to receive device tracker state changes.
+  description: The MQTT topic subscribed to receive device tracker state changes, or to reset the state override when a message configured with `payload_reset` is received.
+Can only be omitted if only `json_attributes_topic` is used.
-  required: true
+  required: false
   type: string
 unique_id:
   description: "An ID that uniquely identifies this device_tracker.
 If two device_trackers have the same unique ID, Home Assistant will raise an exception."